Pogoni

-Pogoni (Πωγώνι, Pugon) is a municipality in the Ioannina regional unit, Epirus, Greece.
+Pogoni (Πωγώνι, Pugon) is a municipality in the Ioannina regional unit of Epirus, Greece.
 The seat of the municipality is the village Kalpaki.
 The municipality has an area of 701.059 km^{2}.
 Its population was 6,848 at the 2021 census.

 History

 The historical region of Pogoni encompasses a larger area than the contemporary municipality.
 Six Greek-speaking villages in Albania which comprised the former commune of Pogon are also included in the region, as well as the area in and around Molyvdoskepastos in Greece, which is a part of the municipality of Konitsa.
+Culturally, the villages of Agia Marina, Chrysodouli, Ktismata, Mavropoulo, Neochori and Zavrocho are part of the Deropolis (Dropull) area, which also extends into Albania.

 Pogoni was populated by the end of the Neolithic Age.
 Historically, the region was inhabited by the ancient Greek tribe of the Molossians.
 Along with the rest of Epirus, the area was annexed by the Kingdom of Greece in 1913 after the First Balkan War.
 Pogoni was also home to the 268th Patriarch of Constantinople, Athenagoras I.

+Administration

 Municipality

 The municipality Pogoni was formed at the 2011 local government reform by the merger of the following 6 former municipalities, that became municipal units: